Thursday, November 6, 2025

 I knew when we landed he would need help getting up.
 As soon as the seat belt sign went off, I managed to make my way up to him, but he’d already tried to stand on his own and was falling over.
 I wasn’t strong enough to hold him up, we were both going down, but, miraculously, a man seated in the very last row was right beside us, helping me hold him up, kindly urging him to sit back down.

-Tears welled in my eyes—they always do when a stranger jumps up to help a fellow passenger.
-Strange, but true.
+Tears welled in my eyes—they always do when I witness the goodness of strangers, jumping up to help a fellow passenger.

 The stranger waited until everyone had deplaned and helped me get the man out of his seat.